jwilferd10/Jonathan-Wilferd-PortfolioForge/README.md

   - Preload GIFs
   - Keep GIF's paused until mouseenter
   - Reset GIF's when card's hovered off
+  - Leverage Observer API to play animations when users observe specific sections

 It's my focus to ensure the website is optimized for best performance!

-Furthermore, I used Intersection Observer API for the first time to play animations when users observe the aboutSection.
-Reading through the documentation and using this feature helps adding a more finished touch to my portfolio.

 This portfolio is far from finished, but in the future I'd like to re-develop my portfolio utilizing React and feature more of my projects.